 So how can you do that?
 You need to change how you think about smoking and overcome the mental addiction, which is what the CBQ method is all about.

-The CBQ method has helped tens of thousands of people quit easily by overcoming their mental addiction and changing how they experience smoking.
+Over the last decade, the CBQ method has reached and helped millions of people quit easily by overcoming their mental addiction and changing how they experience smoking.
 And it can help you too.